 World Day of the Sick

 Jesus was known as a healer.
 His compassion reached to everyone.
 People flocked to him when they heard he was near looking for the same solace and relief that we seek.
 We have all known the physical and mental suffering of sickness either personally or in someone we love.
 Everyone accompanying a sick person whether a medical professional or someone close who is facing the unbearable thought of loss wishes for something that will effect a cure and restore health.
 Yet, without making the connections, we go on living in conditions that if changed could reduce or prevent illness.
-Think of the possibilities for prevention and cure which could be available with funding for research, pollution control, regulation of pharmaceutical industries, education for healthier life styles, and support for health care.
+Think of the possibilities for prevention and cure which could be available with funding for research, pollution control, regulation of pharmaceutical industries, and education for healthier life styles.
 Yet, these are not priorities on the national scene.
 There seem to be implications here that we should notice.

 May our compassion and presence comfort those who are ill and their loved ones; may our informed citizenship guide us to work toward disease prevention and control.